TrebledJ/trebledj.github.io/content/posts/infosec/automating-boolean-sqli/2024-08-10-automating-boolean-sql-injection-with-python.md

     - e.g. `CAST(id AS VARCHAR(32))` in MySQL
     - Cast with `NULL`, may not work.
 Additional `NULL`-checks may be needed.

-I later realised — some of these are also used by SQLmap, a popular automatic SQL enumeration/exploitation script.

 ## Adding Multithreading

 Now that we've optimised the reading of a single character, can we also speed up the reading of an entire string?

-Parallelism to the rescue!
+Yes!
+Thanks to concurrency!
 For this, we'll reach for Python's built-in `concurrent.futures` library, which provides several high-level threading tools.
 The choice boils down to using threads (via `ThreadPoolExecutor`) or processes (`ProcessPoolExecutor`), and considering how data/processing is distributed.

 ### Threads vs. Processes